NVIDIA-AI-IOT/jetbot_mini/docs/board_design/A00/A00_design_justification.md

 * The MOD_SLEEP pin that controls standby for the motor controller (i.e., tells the motor controller to turn off for a bit and conserve power) is on 1V8 logic, and the STBY pin is on 3V3 logic, so the level shifter is needed to translate between the two voltage levels.
 * Motor header is surface mount and placed underneath the board, as initially I thought that the chassis design would put the motors underneath the board, and so it would be easier to connect if the headers were on the bottom of the board.
 The Jetbot Mini test chassis ended up mounting the baseboard vertically, but it still worked out OK as the motors were in front of the motor headers.
 * Note that different motors were used than the Jetbot to facilitate a smaller chassis design; the motors chosen ended up having a lower stall current than the TT motors used for the Jetbot, and thus would mean less strain on the 5V Buck Converter.
+* R59 pulls output enable high to enable the level shifter.

 ### Page 4 of A00 Schematic: USB